 Our primary use of cash includes operating costs such as merchandise purchases, lease obligations, compensation and benefits, marketing, and other expenditures necessary to support our business.
-We may also use cash to repurchase shares of our common stock.

-We believe our existing cash, cash equivalents, investment balances, and the borrowing available under our Amended Credit Agreement, if needed, will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months and beyond.
+We believe our existing cash, cash equivalents, and investment balances will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months and beyond.